With permission, Mr Speaker, I will make a statement regarding the return of students to universities.

 I am delighted to have Imperial College London partly in my constituency.
 Will my right hon.
 Friend assure me that he will give all the support necessary to our world-class educational establishments and that we will do everything to ensure that our students get as normal an education as possible in these difficult circumstances?

 Imperial College is one of the great shining lights of our university sector, known around the world for its excellence.
 My hon.
-Friend the Minister for Universities visited Imperial College just the other week, seeing at first hand not only some of the measures it was putting in place to ensure that students could return safely, but some of its world-leading work that gives it the reputation it rightfully has.
-It is important that we continue to work with the sector to do everything possible to ensure not only that students have the quality of experience, but, most importantly, that they can continue to benefit from the brilliant learning and research that is at the very heart of great universities such as Imperial.
+Friend the Minister for Universities visited Imperial College just the other week, seeing at first hand not only some of the measures it was putting in place to ensure that students could return safely, but some of the world-leading work that gives it the reputation it rightfully has.
+It is important that we continue to work with the sector to do everything possible to ensure not only that students have the quality of experience, but, most important, that they can continue to benefit from the brilliant learning and research that is at the very heart of great universities such as Imperial.

 It was the Health Secretary’s refusal last week to rule out students not being able to return home for Christmas that caused a great deal of distress to students and indeed to parents, so the Education Secretary’s clear statement today that students will be able to go home will be welcome.
 However, may I bring him back to the question put to him by the right hon.
 Member for Forest of Dean (Mr Harper), which I do not think he quite answered?
 Under the current rules, can students go home to self-isolate?